 I want to give a special thank you to everybody who worked on this project and made this day possible.

 The world’s largest vibratory pile driver is now complete.
 I want to send a personal thank you to everybody who helped make the Octakong a reality.
 From the engineering, machining, fabrication, purchasing, assembly, testing, packing, shipping, and re-assembly in China.
 All of APE China thanks you!
 I know that many of you worked many long hours to make the Octakong come to life and I want to let you know that you should be proud.
 The equipment to drive the world’s largest bridge piles will be done with American made equipment.
 I am proud of APE and all of our vendors for working so hard with us.
 First Harbor Marine Group of China, which is the largest marine based construction group in China, was very impressed with APE’s quality, professionalism, and speed in which we made these 8 hammers.
-With Chuck, Daniel, Jerry, Pavel, Mike, Yang, Steve, and myself along side a team of 50 people were able to assemble the Octakong in 12 days.
+With Chuck, Daniel, Jerry, Pavel, Mike, Yang, and Steve along side a team of 50 people were able to assemble the Octakong in 12 days.
 This was no easy task and the eyes of the pile driving world are upon us as we now await to drive our first test pile on May 5th 2011.
 If the 72 foot diameter (22 meter) pile can be driven successfully, then it will change the way many other projects around the world can be done.
 The Octakong will save nearly 2 years of time compared to using sheet piles.

 Yesterday was a big success for APE China and APE USA.
 We successfully drove the world’s largest sheet pile (shell pile wall) in 11 minutes of drive time.
 The pile was 11.3 (37 feet) wide and 22m (72 feet) tall and 16mm (.62″) thick.
 The pile was driven with a tandem APE 200-6 hammer (built at APE China) powered by two 1050HP Cummins engine power units (also built in APE China).
 The hammers were mounted to a special beam designed by Casper, Phillips and Associates.
 The clamping system was also made at APE China using 4 short cassion beams and 4 APE model 200 caisson clamps.